tanvir-git/odoo-documentation/content/applications/general/email_communication/email_domain.rst

 The DomainKeys Identified Mail (DKIM) allows a user to authenticate emails with a digital signature.

-When sending an email, the Odoo server includes a unique :abbr:`DKIM (DomainKeys Identified Mail)` signature in the headers.
+When sending an email, the CoquiAPPs server includes a unique :abbr:`DKIM (DomainKeys Identified Mail)` signature in the headers.
 The recipient's server decrypts this signature using the :abbr:`DKIM (DomainKeys Identified Mail)` record in the database's domain name.
 If the signature and the key contained in the record match, this guarantees that the message is authentic and has not been